-Meta descriptions.
-Blegh; sounds complicated, right?
-Two years ago if someone would have asked me about a meta description I would have assumed they were trying to talk nerdy to me.
-It sounds like code, and something that is way over my head.
+Meta descriptions -- sounds complicated, right?
+If someone asked me about a meta description two years ago, I would've assumed they were trying to talk nerdy to me.
+It sounds like code, and way over a marketer's head.

-Meta descriptions, despite their stereotype, can be broken down in a fairly simple way.
-The more content I create and the further I dig into inbound marketing methodologies, the more I realize how important meta descriptions are, and how a powerful meta description can make or break.
-I’ve turned to the experts many times when it comes to understanding meta descriptions, and I’m here to share what I’ve learned.
-Check it:
+Meta descriptions, despite their reputation, can be broken down in a fairly simple way.
+The more content you create and the further you dig into inbound marketing, the more you'll discover how important meta descriptions are to the traffic and leads you expect your content to generate.

-Basically a meta description is what is ready to help the searcher decide whether or not to click the link to an article or web page.
+A meta description is basically what helps the searcher decide whether or not to click the link to an article or webpage.
 A meta description helps convince or persuade readers to choose your site.
-Oh, and the bolded words within a meta description help note which words (keywords, in fact) match those in the search query.
+Oh, and the bolded words within a meta description -- as shown in the screenshot below -- indicate which words match those in the search query.
 Nothing too complicated, right?

 Do I Really Need a Meta Description?

 Now that we're on the same page and you know what a meta description is, let's answer another common question: Do you really need one?
 The short answer is yes.
 Here's why: